bheinzerling/bpemb/README.md

 # BPEmb

 BPEmb is a collection of pre-trained subword embeddings in 275 languages, based on Byte-Pair Encoding (BPE) and trained on Wikipedia.
-Its intended use is as input for neural models in natural language processing.
+Its intended use is as input for neural models in natural language processing. [arxiv](https://arxiv.org/pdf/1710.02187.pdf)

-If you use BPEmb in academic work, please cite this [paper](http://www.lrec-conf.org/proceedings/lrec2018/summaries/1049.html).

 ## tl;dr